apache/flink/docs/streaming_guide.md

 ----------

-The following transformations are available on data sets of Tuples:
+The following transformations are available on data streams of Tuples:

 <table class="table table-bordered">
   <thead>